NikitaVologdin/React-Room-Home/README.md

 ### Continued development

 - Looking for ways to make slider`s grid column responsive
-- Make slider to slide for the last or first slide on the negative or over length count click for a better UX.
 - Make tests
   1. Accessibility
-  2. CSS
-  3. Cross-browser and cross-device testing
 - Final readme update

 ### Useful resources